Hallotre/pawsitive/README.md

 - 🔄 As a user, I want to share a pet's page with others

 ### Admin Users
-- 🔄 As an admin, I want to log in securely to manage pets
+- ✅ As an admin, I want to log in securely to manage pets
-- 🔄 As an admin, I want to add new pets to the system
+- ✅ As an admin, I want to add new pets to the system with comprehensive forms
-- 🔄 As an admin, I want to edit existing pet information
+- ✅ As an admin, I want to edit existing pet information easily
-- 🔄 As an admin, I want to remove pets that have been adopted
+- ✅ As an admin, I want to remove pets with confirmation to prevent accidents
+- ✅ As an admin, I want to see dashboard statistics and overview of all pets
+- ✅ As an admin, I want my session to remain secure and expire appropriately

 ## 📄 License

 This project is part of a course assignment and is for educational purposes.